Family & Children

 Domestic Violence

-Persons involved in situations where violence has occurred between them and a person they have had a close personal relationship with, may apply for domestic violence restraining orders in Family Court.
+Persons involved in situations where abuse has occurred (or threats of abuse) between them and a person they have a close personal relationship with, may apply for domestic violence restraining orders in Family Court.

 Self Help Services